News

 BYD Launches Ultra Fast Charging Blade Battery 2.0 and 1.5MW Flash Charging Station

-CATL Shenxing 3rd Gen Charging Times
+Shenxing 3rd Gen LFP Charging Times

 Charge Range